SUMMER: Month by Month Gardening To-Do List

 - For bagworms & webworms, BT (bacillus thurengensis) will take them out.

 - Scale is a major nuisance!
 When temps are over 90 degrees, we suggest a non-organic systemic insecticide to control scale.

 - Serenade is a great organic control for a broad range of fungal problems.

 - Continue to be ‘Water Wise.’
 With the heat of summer here — be watchful with your water use.
-Check your landscape often and ewater if it is dry and needs it.
-Use a Moisture Meter and probe around if you’re uncertain.
+Check your landscape often and water if it is dry and needs it.
+Use a moisture meter and probe around if you’re uncertain.
 This handy gadget could save you hundreds of dollars.

 - Check your colorful container plantings daily.
 They may or may not need water, but hanging baskets and container gardens will tend to dry out quickly in summer’s brutal heat.
 Water in the mornings to give your plants the water they’ll need through the day.

 - Remember to check your irrigation system once a month during summer.
 Especially your drip irrigation.
 Without being able to see the amount of water output, you could be under or over watering your beds.
 Both symptoms look similar on your plants.
 The City of Frisco offers FREE sprinkler checks to Frisco Residents.
 Details can be found on their website.